San Diego Comic-Con 2018: ‘Vikings’ Season 5 Return Date And New Trailer

 For those who have been eagerly awaiting a premiere date for the return of Season 5 of History Channel’s Vikings, the news finally came during San Diego Comic-Con 2018.
 In addition, a brand new trailer has been released to tease fans about what will go down when the historical drama series returns.

-While fans were hoping for a relatively close return date for Vikings, having already had to endure six months without their fix, it seems there is still a long wait yet.
+While fans were hoping for a relatively close return date for Vikings, having already had to endure six months already without their fix, it seems there is still a long wait yet.
 At the Vikings panel at San Diego Comic-Con, the announcement was made that the second half of Season 5 will premiere on Friday, November 28 at 9 p.m.
 ET/PT.

 Yes, that means that there are still 131 days left to wait until Season 5 of Vikings returns.